Tips on babyproofing your home

 • Toni Burrows, executive vice president, Safety Council of Palm Beach County

-• Michelle Gonzalez, executive director, Healthy Mothers, Healthy Babies Coalition of Palm Beach County
+• Michelle Gonzalez, chief executive officer, Healthy Mothers, Healthy Babies Coalition of Palm Beach County